The-R4V3N/FluentSignalCopier/README.md

 Contributions welcome!
 Please:

-- Test on demo accounts
-- Submit pull requests with clear descriptions
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on contributing, coding standards, and release process.

 ## 📜 License